 On Monday the carnival groups have to do it all again as there is another procession on Monday.
 The Monday procession will follow the Aalsterse Gillies while they make their traditional broom dance and broom throw on the Grote Markt.
 Following this is the Onion throw.
 Of course party people will celebrate through the night

 On Tuesday it is the Day of the Voil Jeanetten.
 This sees thousands of people parading throughout the city centre of Aalst and the Men dress up in women’s clothing.
 The carnival closes with the burning of pops, but the partygoers will continue to party for one last night.

 Aalst Carnival Prince

 Aalst Carnival kicks off on Sunday in Aalst’s cultural centre with the crowning of the Aalst Carnival Prince, and the handing over of the city keys from the city’s mayor to the Carnival Prince.
 Following this is a procession of effigies and Bayard, the horse that belonged to Charlemagne.
-This is a popular carnival event that draws and large crowd.
+This is a popular carnival event that draws a large crowd.